-There’s nothing quite like taking a road trip – the open road, the ever-changing scenery, the good soundtrack to go with the good company.
-While it would probably take a couple of months to do a road trip across America, it’s entirely possible to cover a number of states and cities on the East Coast within a week or less, especially since there are a number of HI USA hostels along the way that make excellent overnight stops.
+There’s nothing quite like taking a road trip: the open road, the ever-changing scenery, the good soundtrack to go with the good company.
+While you could spend months doing a proper road trip across America, it’s entirely possible to cover a number of states and cities on the East Coast in a week or less, especially since there are a number of HI USA hostels along the way that make excellent overnight stops.

 Wondering where to start?
-We’ve put together an itinerary from New York to Virginia, which includes awesome sights and hidden treasures along the way.
-This is not the type of road trip where you’ll be driving for long stretches at a time, but it will give you a good sampling of how diverse the United States is, how each city has its own culture and character, and how you can experience local life on a deeper level just by staying at one of our hostels.
+We’ve put together an itinerary from Massachusetts to Virginia, which includes awesome sights and hidden treasures along the way.
+This is not the type of road trip where you’ll be driving for full days at a time, but it will give you a good sampling of how diverse the United States is, how each city has its own culture and character, and how you can experience local life on a deeper level just by staying at one of our hostels.
 So buckle up and get set for an adventure out on the open road!

-The good times start at HI New York City hostel, where the friendly and in-the-know staff can help you make the most of your visit to the Big Apple, whether you’re looking to hit all the major sights or trying to discover the off-the-beaten-path gems.
+The friendly, in-the-know staff at HI New York City hostel can help you make the most of your visit to the Big Apple, whether you’re looking to hit all the major sights or trying to discover the off-the-beaten-path gems.
 Once you’re ready to hit the road, it’s about a two-hour drive south to Philadelphia, which means there is plenty of time for some interesting stops along the way.
 Not too far outside of New York, in New Jersey, stop in Edison (named after the famous inventor who lived there) for a look at the World’s Largest Light Bulb.
 The giant globe sits atop a 13-foot tower, which is also a museum highlighting Thomas Edison’s work.

 Not too far from that you can take a quick zen break at the bamboo forest at the Rutgers Gardens in New Brunswick.
 Walk through the grove along a winding path of tall stalks, which change colors with the seasons, before hitting the road to Philadelphia.